-Approval of 10% Rolling Stock Option Plan, as Amended
+Re-Approval of Existing 10% Rolling Stock Option Plan

-The Corporation's rolling Stock Option Plan (the "Option Plan") was last approved by the Shareholders on June 4, 2021.
+The Corporation's rolling Stock Option Plan (the "Option Plan") was last approved by the Shareholders on June 23, 2022.

-A summary of each of the Option Plan, the Restricted Share Unit Plan (the "RSU Plan") and the Deferred Share Unit Plan (the "DSU Plan"), (collectively, the "Equity Compensation Plans") is included below under the heading "Securities Authorized for Issuance Under Equity Compensation Plans".
+A summary of each of the Option Plan, the Restricted Share Unit Plan (the "RSU Plan"), the Deferred Share Unit Plan (the "DSU Plan") and the Employee Share Purchase Plan (the "ESP Plan"), (collectively, the "Equity Compensation Plans") is included below under the heading "Securities Authorized for Issuance Under Equity Compensation Plans".